Who’s ready for spring?

 There are three basic levels of cleaning that we recommend, based on the type of traffic your building sees and the standard of clean expected for your industry.

 - Routine – examples of this type are daily vacuuming and spot cleaning for spills.
-This level is generally fine for everyday cleaning in lighter-traffic areas.
+This level of commercial carpet cleaning works when carpets are in lighter-traffic areas.

 - Interim – methods used between deep cleanings can vary based on your situation.
 One option to consider is a dry foam cleaning.
 This method works by encapsulating dirt in cleaning solution foam, which rapidly dries and then can be vacuumed up off your carpet.
 This is a great cleaning method when you’re short on time and is appropriate for buildings where limiting moisture is critical.

 - Restorative – this is the hot water extraction or steam method that you’re probably familiar with.
-Restorative cleaning gets at the dirt trapped deep in your carpet and is the best option when you need a truly comprehensive cleaning.
+Restorative cleaning gets at the dirt trapped deep in your carpet and is the best option for commercial carpet cleaning when you need a truly comprehensive cleaning.
 This method requires a longer drying time, so plan accordingly!

 How often do you need to clean your carpets?